 2120.4.
 PERSONALIZED LEARNING PLANS.

 As required in 16 V.S.A. § 941, schools shall ensure all students in grades seven through 12 shall have a Personalized Learning Plan, which shall be a written document developed by the student, a representative of the school and, if the student is a minor, the student's parent or legal guardian.
-The Personalized Learning Plan shall describe the scope and rigor of learning opportunities and support services necessary for the students to develop aspirations, to achieve college and career readiness prior to graduation, and to attain a high school diploma, and to participate confidently as youth and adults in the civic, cultural, and social life of their school system, community, state and nation.
+The Personalized Learning Plan shall describe the scope and rigor of learning opportunities necessary for the student to develop aspirations, to achieve college and career readiness prior to graduation, and to attain a high school diploma, and to participate confidently as youth and adults in the civic, cultural, and social life of their school system, community, state and nation.
 This plan must be reviewed at least annually.

 This section is effective in accordance with the rolling implementation dates established in Section 14 of Act 77 of 2013, as may be amended.